-As I wrote, what I was hoping to be the final instalment in this series, the word count reached 3,700 words which meant the show would reach almost 28 minutes.
+As I wrote what I was hoping to be the final instalment in this series, the word count reached 3,700 words which meant the show would reach almost 28 minutes.
 That length is well above the short length that I promised you in the earlier podcast episodes.
-I’ve decided to break this final episode into two parts and by default turning this mini-series into four parts.
-The next part of this series, episode twenty-eight will be released on Monday, April 8.
-And, the usual behind the Scenes Podcast Diary will be released the following Saturday, April 13.
+I’ve decided to break this final episode into two parts and by default, turn this mini-series into four parts.
+The next part of this series, episode twenty-eight, will be released on Monday, April 8.
+And the usual behind-the-Scenes Podcast Diary will be released the following Saturday, April 13.

 A Podcast Update

 Over the next few weeks, you will notice a few changes in The Authorpreneur Podcast.
 The first is this episode is the second last show on plot and story structure for season one.
-Between season one and two, there will be weekly Behind the Scenes podcast Diary episodes.
-In season two the diary episodes will continue on in a weekly schedule.
+Between seasons one and two, there will be weekly Behind the Scenes podcast Diary episodes.
+In season two, the diary episodes will continue on a weekly schedule.

-On Monday, July 1 the first show of season two will be released.
-Season two will have a focus on how to outline, and in this season I will break down the components of a story.
-Closer to the start of season two, I will release an episode that breaks down exactly what you can expect from this second season, in greater detail.
+On Monday, July 1, the first show of season two will be released.
+Season two will focus on how to outline, and in this season, I will break down the components of a story.
+Closer to the start of season two, I will release an episode that breaks down exactly what you can expect from this second season in greater detail.
 To be honest, I’m glad to get a break from the research, write, edit, and record cycle and focus on the new chat-style format of the Behind the Scenes Podcast Diary.
-A lot of effort goes into creating a show like the one you are currently listening to, right now, but, I digress.
+A lot of effort goes into creating a show like the one you are currently listening to, right now, but I digress.

 Just like three-act-structure, the third act of the Hero’s Journey covers the final twenty-five percent of the story.
 The entire third act takes the protagonist from the Special World back to the Ordinary World.
 In essence, this act brings the story, full circle.
 Every stage along the Hero’s Journey is not necessarily one scene but quite often can cover many scenes, as you’ll see in the examples that I share with you.